POCUS ECHO

 Assistant Professor of Clinical Family Medicine

 As of 2020, Wilcox works at Eskenazi Health in outpatient primary care.
-In 2021, he accepted a grant-funded position at Indiana University School of Medicine teaching Point of Care Ultrasound (POCUS) and coordinating POCUS integration into the 4-year curriculum as the HRSA PRIME POCUS Thread Director, and Indiana University School of Medicine Assistant POCUS Director.
+In 2021, he accepted a grant-funded position at Indiana University School of Medicine teaching Point of Care Ultrasound (POCUS) and coordinating POCUS integration into the four-year curriculum as the HRSA PRIME POCUS thread director, and Indiana University School of Medicine assistant POCUS director.